jashparikh1105/DJ-Sanghvi/README.md

 # DJ-Sanghvi
-“All my engineering code projects from DJ Sanghvi College of Engineering
+All my engineering code projects from DJ Sanghvi College of Engineering